 Teenager John Graham is charged with the first-degree murder of Irishman Ciarán Conneely, known as Kiwi, 36, during a botched robbery attempt in the early hours of October 10, 2011.

 Conneely, a construction worker, had been living in the U.S for over 12 years and had been moments away from his Dorchester home when he was callously shot dead.
 He was returning home from an Irish festival.

-Sheketoff, pressed the detective to confirm how many people could have used this particular gun the bullets came from, Lyndon admitted that despite being able to confirm that the bullets came from the same firearm, he did not know as there was no gun to examine.
+Sheketoff pressed the detective to confirm how many people could have used the particular gun the bullets came from.
+Lyndon admitted that despite being able to confirm that the bullets came from the same firearm, he did not know as there was no gun to examine.

 Trial continues on Tuesday March 25.